00078-0846-XX KYMRIAH SUS (NOVARTIS PHARMACEUTICALS CORP)

 Individuals with Philadelphia chromosome positive disease have a contraindication, intolerance or have failed two prior lines of tyrosine kinase inhibitor therapy (e.g., imatinib, dasatinib, ponatinib)

-The individual is not eligible for allogeneic stem cell transplantation
+Individual is not eligible for allogeneic stem cell transplantation

-Absence of ALL of the following:
+Large B-Cell Lymphoma if ALL of the following:

-Tisagenlecleucel is NOT considered medically appropriate for renewal.
+Tisagenlecleucel is NOT considered medically appropriate for renewal

 DOSAGE & ADMINISTRATION